stephenmathieson-boneyard/node-cpplint/readme.md

 ### Options

-All methods of using this module allow for four specific configuration options:
+All methods of using this module allow for these specific configuration options:

 - **reporter** The reporter to use ( *spec* | *json* | *plain-text* ); defaults
 to *spec*.